Photo Credit: stevecoleimages/Getty Images

 2. Unnecessary paperwork

 Sure, you need to hold on to some paperwork for an extended period of time, like tax-related materials.
+(The Internal Revenue Service offers detailed guidelines for how long you may wish to keep tax records for various contingencies; seven years generally covers it.)
 But beyond that, you may be storing an unnecessary number of useless hard copies out of fear of throwing away something important.
 David advises keeping only the prior month’s bill for a given account, for instance, "since all information is available online.
 I recommend shredding the rest.”

 3. Office supplies